trystan-geoffre/Full-Stack-Trading-App/README.md

-<h1 align="center">Full Stack Trading App</h1>
+<h1 align="center">Full Stack Trading Platform</h1>

 <br>

-Welcome to my repository dedicated to explain the construction of a Trading app!
+Welcome to my repository dedicated to explain the construction of a Trading Plartform!

 <br>

 <h2 align="center">🌅 Journey Highlights 🌅</h2>
-My initiation into the world of Deep Learning started with the enlightening 6.S191 MIT course by Alexander Amini.
-Building on this foundation, I expanded my knowledge by following the instructive courses curated by Josh Stamer.
-The hands-on experience in the practical application of Deep Learning with TensorFlow was facilitated by Aladdin Persson's tutorials, culminating in being certified TensorFlow Developer by Google.
-I express my gratitude to these educators for providing excellent and free resources to the community.
+Building the trading was a logique choice for me.
+I knew that I needed a challenge to showcase my skills in building, maintening dinamicly quering joining tables for well sized database.
+Plus I'm an enthousiast of finance and especially trading.
+I had already built a trading AI with TensorFlow so the next step was to build a trading platform based on my own database and having multiple trading strategy.
+When I'm typing this code the database weight 5GB, has 5 different tables with one with more than 35millions rows.
+The platform has 8 different strategy (4 buying and 4 shorting) that can be used for 11 000 different stocks, cryptos... tockers.
+The list of tickers are adjusted everyday, the data are added to the database and shownn in real time on the website.
+Plus on the website you have access to a trading view chart, with every toulls available.

 <br>

+little disclamer
-The code is finished and the website function in local, nonetheless, the html code for the user interface is not.
-Even if building website is not a part of the data science fiel I want to finish it.
-I will publish the link to the website as soon as I finish it as of right now I do not judge the website's beauty and finition to ba at the same level as the the codes that makes it work. hence my motivation to not publish it yet.
+The code is finished and the website function in local, nonetheless, the html code for the user interface is, in my taste, not good enought.
+Even if building website is not a part of the data science fiel I am dedicated to deliver a work of excellance.
+I will publish the link to the website as soon as I finish.
 Thanks for your understanding.

 Before diving into the projects, you'll find a comprehensive list of the main libraries, APIs languages that have been used and a quick definition.